-- Sharp knife– This is used to make the big cross cut into the top of the loaf before baking.
+- Sharp knife– This is used to make the big cross cut into the top of the dough before baking.

 Traditional Irish soda bread ingredients

 The secret ingredient to our recipe for Irish soda bread is the addition of orange zest.
-When baking, it smells so wonderful!
+When the bread is baking, it smells so wonderful!